Rachel Garcia

-Rachel Lauren Garcia (born March 30, 1997) is an American, former collegiate four-time All-American softball pitcher and current volunteer assistant head coach for San Diego State.
-She played for the UCLA Bruins and led the Bruins to the 2019 Women's College World Series championship, where she was named the Most Outstanding Player.
+Rachel Lauren Garcia (born March 30, 1997) is an American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL).
+She previously served as the pitching coach for UC San Diego.
+She played college softball for the UCLA Bruins and led the Bruins to the 2019 Women's College World Series championship, where she was named the Most Outstanding Player.

 Garcia won the Honda Sports Award, USA Softball Collegiate Player of the Year and NFCA National Player of the Year as the nation's best softball player in 2018 and 2019, and the Honda Cup as the nation's top female athlete in 2019 and 2021.
-Garcia represented Team USA in softball at the 2020 Summer Olympics and won a silver medal.
+Garcia represented Team USA at the 2020 Summer Olympics and won a silver medal.
 She was named one of the NCAA's greatest all-time pitchers.
-Garcia was also voted to the Greatest College Softball Team at the utility position by fans and experts.
-Garcia was the No. 1 draft pick in the Athletes Unlimited Softball draft.
+She was also voted to the Greatest College Softball Team at the utility position by fans and experts.
+Garcia was drafted first overall in the Athletes Unlimited Softball draft in 2021.